48 Hours in Bangkok

 The Grand Palace and Wat Pho Temple

-The Grand Palace would be on top of the list of things to see in Bangkok and it shows as you get closer.
-Outside the walls, dozens of buses are parked and large groups of tourists are waiting in long lines to enter.
+The Grand Palace is at the top of the list of things to see in Bangkok, and it shows as you get closer.
+Outside the walls, dozens of buses are parked, and large groups of tourists are waiting in long lines to enter.

-Wat Pho is close to the Grand Palace, about a 10-minute walk, and the entry price of 100 Baht, $3.30 is one-fifth of the price to enter the Grand Palace.
-With that said, it was mostly the sight of the huge crowds that had us change our plans.
+Wat Pho is close to the Grand Palace, about a 10-minute walk, and the entry fee is 100 Baht, $3.30, which is one-fifth of the price to enter the Grand Palace.
+That said, it was mostly the sight of the huge crowds that had us change our plans.

 Exploring at the Wat Pho Temple

-The 46-meter-long, 150 ft lying Buddha is the main attraction at the Wat Pho Temple but we were equally captivated by the display of hundreds of Buddha statues and pagodas.
+The 46-meter-long, 150-foot-long lying Buddha is the main attraction at the Wat Pho Temple, but we were equally captivated by the display of hundreds of Buddha statues and pagodas.

-Other than a short line to see the lying Buddha the Wat Pho temple was not busy and we could wander the complex and often find ourselves alone in a quiet corner being able to really appreciate the moment.
+Other than a short line to see the lying Buddha, the Wat Pho temple was not busy.
+We could wander the complex and often found ourselves alone in a quiet corner, allowing us to really appreciate the moment.

 The 46-meter long Buddha at the Wat Pho Temple